uhlerlab/synthetic_lethality/README.md

 - `demo.py`: Use calculated feature importances to visualize feature importance distributions for a given KO
 - `EigenProPytorch/`: Batched https://github.com/EigenPro/EigenPro-pytorch implementation modified for this specific problem

-Feel free to direct any questions to caic@mit.edu.
+Feel free to direct any questions about the code to caic@mit.edu.